svhouten1/svhouten1.github.io/docs/01-Global-Chart-Configuration.md

 *callbacks*.footer | Function | none | Text to render as the footer
 *callbacks*.afterFooter | Function | none | Text to render after the footer section

+### Animation

-The global options for animations are defined in `Chart.defaults.global.animation`.
+The following animation options are available.
+The global options for are defined in `Chart.defaults.global.animation`.

 Name | Type | Default | Description
 --- |:---:| --- | ---